Hand-Eye Calibration-related Concepts

 -

-The circular feature point on the calibration board.
-During calibration, the software calculates the pixel coordinates of each calibration circle center and the circle center coordinates in the camera coordinate system from captured calibration board images (2D images and depth images), and then computes camera extrinsic parameters based on the collected calibration circle data.
+It refers to the circle-shaped feature point on the calibration board.
+During calibration, the software calculates the pixel coordinates of the center points of the calibration circles based on the 2D image of the calibration board, and the coordinates of the center points relative to the camera frame based on the depth image.
+It then calculate camera extrinsic parameters based on collected calibration circle data.